LoginRadius/engineering-portal/content/identity/federated-identity-management-vs-sso/index.md

 Furthermore, FIM supports compliance by providing organizations with the ability to enforce regulatory requirements and audit access to sensitive resources.

+## Challenges in Federated Identity Management

+### 1. Interoperability

+Federated Identity Management (FIM) involves establishing trust between multiple identity providers across different organizations.
+Achieving interoperability between these disparate systems can be challenging, requiring standardized protocols and careful coordination.

+### 2. Security Risks

+FIM introduces potential security risks, as it involves sharing user identity information across organizational boundaries.
+Ensuring the secure transmission and storage of sensitive authentication data is crucial to mitigate the risk of data breaches and unauthorized access.

+### 3. Trust Establishment

+Establishing trust relationships between identity providers (IdPs) and service providers (SPs) requires mutual agreements and verification mechanisms.
+Building and maintaining trust can be complex, particularly in multi-party federations involving diverse stakeholders.

+### 4. Identity Mapping

+Mapping user identities across federated domains can be challenging, especially when dealing with different naming conventions, attribute formats, and data schemas.
+Ensuring accurate identity mapping is essential to maintain seamless user access across federated environments.

+### 5. Policy Enforcement

+Enforcing access control policies and authorization rules across federated domains can be complex, particularly when dealing with diverse regulatory requirements and organizational policies.
+Establishing consistent policy enforcement mechanisms is essential to ensure compliance and mitigate security risks.

 ## Federated Identity Management vs. SSO

 Although SSO and FIM are used together, they do not mean the same thing.
 While single sign-on is an important component of FIM, it is not the same as FIM.
 The main difference between Identity Federation and SSO lies in the range of access.